kyma-project/kyma/docs/05-technical-reference/03-architecture/obsv-03-architecture-tracing.md

 The process of collecting traces by Jaeger looks as follows:

 1. The application receives a request, either from an internal or external source.
-2. If the application has Istio injection enabled, [Istio proxy](https://github.com/istio/proxy) propagates the correct [HTTP headers](docs/05-technical-reference/other-tracing-envoy-http-headers.md) of the requests to the Jaeger Deployment.
-Istio proxy calls Jaeger using the [Zipkin](https://zipkin.io/) service, which exposes a Jaeger port compatible with the Zipkin protocol.
+2. If the application has Istio injection enabled, [Istio proxy](https://github.com/istio/proxy) enriches the request with the correct [HTTP headers](docs/05-technical-reference/other-tracing-envoy-http-headers.md) if missing and propagates them to the Application container.
+Furthermore Istio proxy sends the trace data for any intercepted request to Jaeger using the [Zipkin](https://zipkin.io/) service, which exposes a Jaeger port compatible with the Zipkin protocol.
 3. Jaeger stores the trace data on a PersistentVolume and makes the trace information available using an API and UI.

 ## Flow: Query traces